Kemba (rapper): Musical career

 In 2019, Kemba released Gilda, his major label debut.
-The album is named for, and is a tribute to, Kemba's mother, who passed away two years prior to the album's release.
+The album is named for, and is a tribute to, Kemba's mother, who died two years prior to the album's release.

-In 2020, Kemba appeared as himself in the film The 40-Year-Old Version In 2020, Kemba's music video Nobody I Can Trust directed by Tomson Tee won the Best Narrative category and placed second for the Best Music Video at the Berlin Music Video Awards.
+In 2020, Kemba appeared as himself in the film The 40-Year-Old Version.
+In 2020, Kemba's music video Nobody I Can Trust directed by Tomson Tee won the Best Narrative category and placed second for the Best Music Video at the Berlin Music Video Awards.

 Rebel Diaz Arts Collective

 In addition, YC the Cynic is a founding member of the RDACBX, Rebel Diaz Arts Collective.
 Created in March 2009 by the hip hop duo Rebel Diaz, the Rebel Diaz Arts Collective (RDACBX) is a hip hop community center that utilizes all five elements to spread their message about the injustices faced by oppressed groups while providing a safe haven for young people to perform and learn.
 Some of the RDACBX's resources include a performance space, a multimedia studio, a computer lab, and an art gallery.
 In "building community through the arts," RDACBX serves as a safe space for young people to learn and perform, hosting workshops in addition to providing artistic space.
 YC describes his participation in the collective: "We’ve been doing rallies, which are all based on music, but it’s so much deeper.
 Music is just an acceptable form…it’s inspirational.
 We use that to better the community and the world at large."
 In June 2010, along with RDACBX, YC the Cynic toured California, and Detroit, for the United States Social Forum.